ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: Individual slices from the Real container are combined into a single frame.

-Initialisation: The `Private Data` contains a `real_video_props_t` structure in Big Endian byte order as found in [librmff](https://github.com/mbunkus/mkvtoolnix/blob/master/lib/librmff/librmff.h).
+Initialization: The `Private Data` contains a `real_video_props_t` structure in Big Endian byte order as found in [librmff](https://github.com/mbunkus/mkvtoolnix/blob/master/lib/librmff/librmff.h).

 ### V_REAL/RV20